pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 This lists the topics of Kafka created by IIDR

-- `KafkaTARGET-SUBSCRIP-commitstream` - here the bookmarks are stored
+- `KafkaTARGET-SUBSCRIP-commitstream` - here the bookmarks are stored.
+The topic name is baased on the Datastore KafkaTARGET and trimmed SUBSCRPTION1 name.

 - `_schemas` - here schemas are located - mandatory topic for schema-registry